 Getting enough Vitamin B6 through food or supplements will help boost serotonin levels, helping to reduce anxiety naturally.

 Or skip the pill, and make sure you’re eating protein.
 It’s a great source of vitamin B6.

 Have you ever considered that caffeine could be contributing to your anxiety?
 The same physical symptoms of stress occur when you’re over-caffeinated.
 Hello, restless leg and insomnia.

 Take care of your body

 For every 52 minutes of work, take a 17-minute break.
 It helps you retain the highest level of productivity over the span of a workday.
 You’re working smarter, not harder.
 Take the break time to stretch, go for a walk and get some fresh air.

 Take 10 minutes every day to stretch.
 The benefits?
 It increases blood circulation, reduces stress (cortisol), and nourishes the nervous system.
 Practicing yoga daily can help train your system to live mostly in your parasympathetic nervous system.
 To flush out cortisol (one of your stress hormones), aim for 10 minutes of yoga in the morning, and 10 minutes before bed.

 Manage Stress and Manage Your Money

 Stress isn’t something that can necessarily be avoided, but it can be managed.
 So too with financial stress.
-You can improve your relationship with money and stress less if you equip yourself with the right tools, give yourself a game plan, and surround yourself with money-minded people and you can at least lessen some of the stress that comes with dealing with your finances.
+You can improve your relationship with money and stress less if you equip yourself with the right tools, give yourself a game plan, and surround yourself with people who are money mindful.
 Your mind, body, and soul will appreciate your efforts.